 In 1807 there was no buildings on the site where Nutwood House now stands, near Inchmore Bridge on the A38 heading out of the village towards Tewkesbury.
-The land was then Plot No 267 and was owned by the Duke of Norfolk as part of Priors Norton Court.
+The land was then part of Plot No 266 and was owned by the Duke of Norfolk as part of Priors Norton Court Farm.

-1807 plan showing Plot No 267, top right.
-Gloucester to the left, Tewkesbury to the right, Plot No 251 was Norton Mill and Marlpit Lane runs off the bottom of the plan.
+1807 plan showing Plot No 266, top right.
+Gloucester is to the left, Tewkesbury to the right, and the road leading off to the bottom of the plan is Marlpit Lane.
+The main road, that became the A38, used to turn quite sharply here at this time.

 In 1881 Eliza Hambling, a 42 year old widow and farm labourer, was in residence with her son William John aged 6 years.
 Eliza had been born at The Leigh in 1842 and in 1859 had married Thomas Limrick at St Catherine’s, and the couple had several children.
 By 1871 we find Eliza, widowed, and living with her father William Milton on the Turnpike Road, near the mill, at Norton, and this may have been at The Lodge.
 In 1873 Eliza remarried John Hambling at St Mary’s, Norton.
 In 1871 John Hambling was a 54 year old farm labourer from Boddington and was lodging in William Milton’s household at Norton.
 John died in 1875 leaving Eliza a widow again.

-Between 1897-1901 James Wadley, a cowman, was living at Lodge House with wide Eliza and sons Albert and Ernest.
+Between 1897-1901 James Wadley, a cowman, was living at Lodge House with wife Eliza and sons Albert and Ernest.

 In 1901 Henry Probert, a 56 year old farm labourer was living here with his wife Elizabeth and three daughters, all originally from Herefordshire, in a cottage then named ‘Dyers Lodge’.
 Henry was employed as a farm labourer at Norton Court Farm which was then occupied by Henry Dyer.
 Checking backwards I see that in 1891, William Henry Probert, a 15 year old originally from How Caple, Hereford, was employed as a general servant to Henry Dyer at Norton Court Farm and was most likely Henry Probert’s son.